andifalk/spring-cloud-gateway-workshop/lab2/README.md

 > See [RequestRateLimiter reference doc](https://docs.spring.io/spring-cloud-gateway/docs/current/reference/html/#the-requestratelimiter-gatewayfilter-factory) for more details.

 As we don't have a Principal (authenticated user) yet (see next lab) it is not possible to use the default `PrincipalNameKeyResolver` implementation of spring cloud gateway.
 Instead, we provide our own simple implementation, limiting the requests based on the request origin address.
 Our custom resolver is set as bean reference in the configuration above.

 Here you find the implementation.
 Please create a new class `ProductKeyResolver` in the package `com.example.apigateway.resilience`.

-ProductKeyResolver.java
+__ProductKeyResolver.java:__

 ```java
 package com.example.apigateway.resilience;